fedbiomed/fedbiomed/docs/tutorials/installation/1-setting-up-environment.md

 ## Restart

-After cleaning your Fed-BioMed environment, restart the network, a node and the researcher to be ready for the next tutorial ... do you remember the commands ?
+After cleaning your Fed-BioMed environment, restart a node and the researcher to be ready for the next tutorial ... do you remember the commands ?

 ```
-$ ${FEDBIOMED_DIR}/scripts/fedbiomed_run network
 $ ${FEDBIOMED_DIR}/scripts/fedbiomed_run node add
 $ ${FEDBIOMED_DIR}/scripts/fedbiomed_run node start
 $ ${FEDBIOMED_DIR}/scripts/fedbiomed_run researcher start